Is Witr prayer Wajib (mandatory)?

 (Imam) Abu Hanifah said: Witr prayer is Wajib.
 They (Imams Abu Yusuf and Muhammad al-Shaybani) both said it is Sunnah.
 (Imam) al-Shafi said this too.
 (Imam Abu al-Husayn al-Quduri, al-Tajreed).

 We see in the Nass (text) above that two of the greatest Imams of the Hanafi Madhab considered Witr to be Sunnah.
 Namely, Imams Abu Yusuf and Muhammad al-Shaybani.
 They are both students of Imam Abu Hanifah and both great authorities within the Hanafi Madhab and the broader Ahl al-Sunnah tradition.
 This once again highlights the fact that there is evidence on both sides of this discussion.
-Since, senior Imams hold views based upon evidence.
+This is especially true because senior Imams hold views based upon evidence.

 Another Hadith